varadero cuba

 Havana vs. Varadero

 If you’re having a hard time deciding what to do on a trip to Cuba, I recommend seeing if your schedule allows for time in both of these places, even if you spend a longer chunk of time in one city and just a day in another.
-Both Havana and Varadero beach are destinations you won’t want to miss in Cuba.
+Both Havana and Varadero Beach are destinations you won’t want to miss in Cuba.

 Read More: 7 Best Beaches in Havana, Cuba